GaganBehrh/p5frontendpart/README.md

 ## Existing Features
-Register Account
+* Register Account
-Anybody can register for free and create their own unique account.
+ * Anybody can register for free and create their own unique account.
-Log In to Account
+* Log In to Account
-Users can easily log out of their account with the click of a button.
+* Users can easily log out of their account with the click of a button.
-Log Out of Account
+* Log Out of Account
-Users can easily log out of their account with the click of a button.
+ * Users can easily log out of their account with the click of a button.
+* Add Recipes
+ * Users can add the Recipes by a click of a button
+* Edit Recipes
+ * Users can edit the Recipes by a click of a button
+* Delete Recipes
+ * Users can edit the Recipes by a click of a button
+* Add Comment
+ * Users can add the Recipes by a click of a button
+* Edit Comment
+ * Users can edit the Recipes by a click of a button
+* Delete Comment
+ * Users can edit the Recipes by a click of a button
+* View All profiles
+ * User can view all the profiles in this project
+* View All recipes
+ * User can view all the recipes in this project

 ## Kanban Board
 ![Kanban Board](src/media/Kanban%20Board.png)